skypjack/entt/docs/md/entity.md

 the position of the elements is preserved by creating tombstones upon deletion rather than trying to fill the holes that are created.

-For performance reasons, `EnTT` will also favor storage compaction in all cases, although often accessing a component occurs mostly randomly or traversing pools in a non-linear order on the user side (as in the case of a hierarchy).<br/>
+For performance reasons, `EnTT` favors storage compaction in all cases, although often accessing a component occurs mostly randomly or traversing pools in a non-linear order on the user side (as in the case of a hierarchy).<br/>
 In other words, pointer stability is not automatic but is enabled on request.

 ### In-place delete

-By default, `EnTT` keeps all pools compact when a component is removed.
-This is done through a swap-and-pop between the removed item and the one occupying the last position in the storage.<br/>
-Unfortunately, this also inevitably leads the components to change position within the storage, making direct access almost impossible (be it via pointer or index).

-However, the underlying model with its independent pools helps introduce storage with different deletion policies.
-In particular, the library offers out of the box support for in-place deletion, thus offering storage with completely stable pointers.<br/>
+The library offers out of the box support for in-place deletion, thus offering storage with completely stable pointers.<br/>
-This is done by specializing the `component_traits` class.
+This is achieved by specializing the `component_traits` class.
 The compile-time definition common to all components is the following:

 ```cpp